List of Subjects

 Special Considerations

-When choosing Theatre and Performance Studies, at either Advanced or Intermediate Level, having prior knowledge in the subject at MQF Level 3 (or equivalent) is an asset.
+When choosing Theatre and Performance Studies, at either Advanced or Intermediate Level, prior knowledge in the subject at MQF Level 3 (or equivalent) is an asset.

 Intermediate Level